newrelic-experimental/nr-bulktagger/README.md

 ## Getting Started
 > This utility requres 2 things:
   1 .
 A NewRelic admin api key,  please place this value into the file api_key.txt located in the root directory.

-  2. A list of entity guids you want to add a tag to.
+  2. An input file.

+      For adding/deleting a single tag to a list of guids,  the file should only contain a list of guids, nothing else.
       Please place this list of guids into the file entity_guid_list.txt.
+For an example, see the file entity_guid_example.txt

+	  For adding multiple tags to a list guids, the file needs to be in csv format.
+	  The csv file must be called entity_guid_list.csv.
-      For the format, please see the file entity_guid_example.txt.
+      For an example please see the file entity_guild_example.csv

-	When running the application, it requies 2 arguments, an action (add/delete) and the tag key / value
-    examples:
+	 here are examples of all 3 supported commands:

      add key:   node index.js add customkey:customvalue

 	 delete key: node index.js delete customkey

+	 add tags by csv: node index.js. addcsv

-	The utility will either add or delete the specified tag from each guid, and the result of the tagging will show in the console output.
+	The utility will execute the command, and the result of the tagging will show in the console output.

 ## Support